TheAbhijeet/django-db-backups/README.md

 ---

-## Dropbox Setup Manual Guide (Refresh Token Flow)
+## Dropbox Setup: Manual Guide (Refresh Token Flow)

 Dropbox access tokens expire after 4 hours.
 For automated backups, you must use a Refresh Token.

-1. Go to the Dropbox App Console and create a new app.
+1. Go to the Dropbox App Console [https://www.dropbox.com/developers/apps] and create a new app.
 2. Grant the app `files.content.write` and `files.content.read` permissions.
 3. Get your App Key and App Secret.
 4. Generate an authorization code by visiting this URL in your browser (replace `YOUR_APP_KEY`):